TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 # MTB Trailmap - Map Style for JOSM

-*Easily visualize mountain bike trail difficulty, uphill difficulty, trail width, visibility, and surface type with color-coded indicators and text labels while editing OpenStreetMaps with JOSM Editor.
-The map style includes toggle options that allow you to choose which trail attributes are displayed on the map layer.
-This style allows users to see how their edits will appear on platforms dedicated to mountain biking trails, ensuring accuracy and consistency in the map data for mountain biking enthusiasts worldwide.*
+**Easily visualize mountain bike trail difficulty, uphill difficulty, trail width, visibility, and surface type with color-coded indicators and text labels while editing OpenStreetMaps with JOSM Editor.** The map style includes toggle options that allow you to choose which trail attributes are displayed on the map layer.
+This style allows users to see how their edits will appear on platforms dedicated to mountain biking trails, ensuring accuracy and consistency in the map data for mountain biking enthusiasts worldwide.

+The **MTB Trailmap Style for JOSM** is designed to help [OpenStreetMap (OSM)](https://www.openstreetmap.org/) contributors visualize mountain biking (MTB) trail data within the [Java OpenStreetMap editor (JOSM Editor)](https://josm.openstreetmap.de).
+Inspired by the Finnish [Trailmap.fi](https://web.trailmap.fi) service, this style is also useful for map editors of other MTB mapping platforms like [mtbmap.no](https://mtbmap.no), which use similar data.
+This MapCSS-based style provides real-time visual feedback, which is invaluable for ensuring edits are accurate and consistent.

 ![JOSM-style-trailmap](https://github.com/user-attachments/assets/8833d127-f0b9-4850-b588-903e973cc64d)
 *Example of how the map style looks on JOSM editor combined with the Potlatch2 map style.*

-## Introduction
-The **MTB Trailmap Style for JOSM** is designed to help [OpenStreetMap (OSM)](https://www.openstreetmap.org/) contributors visualize mountain biking (MTB) trail data within the [Java OpenStreetMap editor (JOSM Editor)](https://josm.openstreetmap.de).
-Inspired by the Finnish [Trailmap.fi](https://web.trailmap.fi) service, this style allows users to see how their edits will appear on platforms dedicated to mountain biking trails, ensuring accuracy and consistency in the map data.
-This style is also useful for other MTB mapping platforms like [mtbmap.no](https://mtbmap.no) which use similar data.

-### Project Background

-As an OSM contributor since 2010, I have focused on mapping natural features and trails suitable for mountain biking.
-In 2024, I recognized the need for a tool to better visualize MTB trail data in JOSM.
-JOSM is a powerful editor, but it can be challenging to get a clear overview of trail conditions and difficulty without switching between different map layers or external services that can visualize trail data.

-To address this need, I developed the MTB Trailmap Style using the MapCSS language.
-Despite its complex and poorly documented nature, this project marks my first attempt at utilizing MapCSS.
-There may be some logical inconsistencies or errors, but I hope the end result provides significant value to map editors.

-This project aims to replicate the visual style of Trailmap.fi within JOSM.
-Although it is not an exact copy or based on Trailmap.fi's code, this style has been developed through visual inspection to closely match its appearance.
-The goal is to provide immediate visual feedback on map edits, making it easier to ensure that trail data is accurately represented.
-While some map elements may be rendered differently, this style serves as a valuable tool for map editors, offering a close approximation of the Trailmap.fi visual style.
-Users should not expect a perfect one-to-one replication, but rather a practical and useful representation for OSM editing purposes.

-This MTB Trailmap Style includes features such as color-coded trail difficulty levels, indicators for uphill difficulty, text labels for MTB difficulty and surface information, and visualization of trail width and visibility.
-These enhancements provide a comprehensive view of trail conditions directly within JOSM, streamlining the mapping process and improving accuracy for platforms like Trailmap.fi, MTBmap.no and other MTB mapping services that use similar OSM data.

-With this map style, map contributors can see real-time previews of their map edits, avoiding the need to wait for updates on external services, which can take hours or even days.
-This tool aims to be invaluable for anyone involved in mapping MTB trails, ensuring that edits are consistent and accurately reflected across different platforms.
-The global applicability of this style means that it can be beneficial for MTB mapping efforts worldwide, supporting various platforms and communities dedicated to mountain biking.
+---

 ### Key Features and Benefits